 - In Nurarihyon no Mago, the covers for all volumes published so far form a large picture.
 See here for the first 13 volumes joined.◊

-- The swedish Kalle Ankas Pocket (anthologies of Disney Comics, mainly Donald Duck and Mickey Mouse titles) in the 1990s had pieces of a portrait of a character on the spine, if you collected about 10 or so issues and put them together on a shelf, it formed the picture of a particular character.
+- The Swedish Kalle Ankas Pocket (anthologies of Disney Mouse and Duck Comics, mainly Donald Duck and Mickey Mouse titles) in the 1990s had pieces of a portrait of a character on the spine, if you collected about 10 or so issues and put them together on a shelf, it formed the picture of a particular character.
 The earlier and the current ones seemed to have abandoned this motif, though.
 Maybe they ran out of characters.

 - They stopped doing the characters in the early 00s, and went on to using a large drawing with most Duckburg characters in it.